sseidenthal/Zf2Doctrine2-Skeleton/README.md

 You can now navigate to http://localhost:8000/ with your favorite Browser.

-##How to generate the Sample entities
+##How to generate the sample entities

 This project contains both an example to generate your entities from XML and YAML files.
 By default the XML example is enabled as i find XML more readable then YAML files.